frankieali/open-legend-grimoire/README.md

 ## Changelog

+#### April 21th 2019
+ - Version 1.0 complete.
+ - Added seach capability on landing page
+ - Hooked up anchor links on header navigation
+ - Added some styles to improve the look of the detail pages

 #### April 19th 2019
  - Initial commit of project
  - Fetching data from database and caching to local browser storage